Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 ---

 ## What is Qiskit Hackathon Global?
-Qiskit Hackathon Global is the first  real-time 24-hour hackathon experience hosted by IBM's Qiskit Community Team on August 6-8, 2020.
+Qiskit Hackathon Global is the first  real-time 24-hour hackathon experience hosted by IBM's Qiskit Community Team on October 5-9, 2020.
 This invitation-only hackathon brings together the quantum community for an immersive three days of training sessions, deep technical talks, and hacking alongside members of the Qiskit core development team.
 Attendees will have a chance to learn about the latest updates to Qiskit, to meet the researchers and developers behind the product, and to create connections within the Qiskit community.
 More updates to come as this virtual experience approaches!